Quasaur/thoughts/content/Tables/table-THOUGHTS-MD-Level.md

 ---
 title: "table: THOUGHTS (sorted by level)"
 draft: false
+type: table
 description: All of the THOUGHTS in the Book of Toughts.
-type: TABLE
+tags:
+- thoughts
+- sortbylevel
 aliases:
-  - "Table: Proverbs (level)"
+  - "Table: Thoughts (level)"
   - "Table: Precepts (level)"
 ---
 # Table: THOUGHTS (sorted by level)